J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 64: August 16, 2017

+**Today's Progress**: More Node.js coursework, today working on creating a module.
+I've been able to make the module and run it, but I'm having trouble getting it to return a value.
+I get undefined each time.

+**Thoughts:** As yesterday - challenging but rewarding.
+Though I'm starting to miss making things.

 ### Day 63: August 15, 2017

 **Today's Progress**: Back to FCC's Node.js course.
 More work on async I/O and filtering a directory list.